daviddwlee84/MachineLearningPractice/Algorithm/SVM/SVM.md

 --------|-----|-----------------
 Supervised Learning|Classification(Main), Regression, Outliers Detection Clustering(Unsupervised)|Numerous

-* Support Vector Machine is suited for extreme cases
+* Support Vector Machine is suited for extreme cases (little sample set)
 * SVM can be used to do *binary classification*
 * SVM find a hyper-plane that separates its training data in such a way that the distance between the hyper plane and the cloest points form each class is maximized
 * Implies that only *support vector* are important whereas other trainning examples are ignorable

 * SVM can only be used on data that is *linear separable* (i.e. a hyper-plane can be drawn between the two groups)
+* By using kernel trick, everything will be linear seprable in higher dimension

 * Advantage
     * Effective in high dimensional spaces